Summary of Business and Significant Accounting Policies

 We are a global provider of staffing services (traditional time and materials-based as well as project-based).
-Our staffing services consist of workforce solutions that include providing contingent workers, personnel recruitment services, and managed staffing services programs supporting primarily administrative and light industrial (“commercial”) as well as technical, information technology and engineering (“professional”) positions.
-Our managed service programs (“MSP”) involves managing the procurement and on-boarding of contingent workers from multiple providers.
-Our technology outsourcing services consisted primarily of customer care call centers and quality assurance services; however, only the call center services remain following the sale of the quality assurance business on October 27, 2017.
-Also, through the date of the sale of Maintech, Incorporated (“Maintech”) in March 2017, we provided information technology infrastructure services.
-Our information technology infrastructure services provided server, storage, network and desktop IT hardware maintenance, data center and network monitoring and operations.
+Our staffing services consist of workforce solutions that include providing contingent workers, personnel recruitment services and managed staffing services programs supporting primarily administrative and light industrial (commercial) as well as technical, information technology and engineering (professional) positions.
+Our managed service programs (“MSP”) involve managing the procurement and on-boarding of contingent workers from multiple providers.
+Through the time of our exit from the customer care solutions business in June 2019, we served as an extension of our customers’ consumer relationships and processes including collaborating with customers, from help desk inquiries to advanced technical support.

 Our complementary businesses offer customized talent and supplier management solutions to a diverse client base.
-Volt services global industries including aerospace, automotive, banking and finance, consumer electronics, information technology, insurance, life sciences, manufacturing, media and entertainment, pharmaceutical, software, telecommunications, transportation, and utilities.
+Volt services global industries including aerospace, automotive, banking and finance, consumer electronics, information technology, insurance, life sciences, manufacturing, media and entertainment, pharmaceutical, software, telecommunications, transportation and utilities.
 The Company was incorporated in New York in 1957.
-The Company's stock is traded on the NYSE AMERICAN under the symbol “VISI” until September 6, 2019.
+The Company’s stock was traded on the NYSE AMERICAN under the symbol “VISI” until September 6, 2019.
 As of September 9, 2019, the Company’s stock was traded on the NYSE AMERICAN under the symbol “VOLT”.

-Cost of services within staffing services consists primarily of contingent worker payroll, related employment taxes and benefits, and the cost of facilities used by contingent workers in fulfilling assignments and projects for staffing services customers, including reimbursable costs.
-Indirect cost of staffing services is included in Selling, administrative and other operating costs in the Consolidated Statements of Operations.
+Cost of services consists primarily of contingent worker payroll, related employment taxes and benefits and the cost of facilities used by contingent workers in fulfilling assignments and projects for staffing services customers, including reimbursable costs.
+Indirect costs are included in Selling, administrative and other operating costs in the Consolidated Statements of Operations.
 The Cost of services differ from the cost included within Selling, administrative and other operating costs in that they arise specifically and directly from the actions of providing staffing services to customers.

-Gross margin is calculated as revenue less direct costs for staffing services and revenue less direct and indirect costs for non-staffing services.
+Gross margin is calculated as revenue less cost of services.

 Selling, Administrative and Other Operating Costs

 Comprehensive income (loss) is the net income (loss) of the Company combined with other changes in stockholders’ equity not involving ownership interest changes.
-For the Company, such other changes include foreign currency translation and mark-to-market adjustments related to available-for-sale securities.
+The Company recognizes foreign currency translation as comprehensive income (loss).

 The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.

 Property and equipment are stated at cost and depreciation is calculated on the straight-line method over the estimated useful lives of the assets.
 Costs for both on-premise and cloud computing software that will be used for internal purposes and incurred during the application development stage are capitalized and amortized to expense over the estimated useful life of the underlying software.
 Training and maintenance costs are expensed as incurred.

 The major classifications of property, equipment and software, including their respective expected useful lives, consisted of the following: